rangertaha/cicd-pipeline/README.md

 master and slaves/agents.
 Alternatively we could deploy jenkins in Kubernetes which would keep resources at a minimum and scale up and down more naturally.
-Kubernetes also generates more metrics about what is happing within it.
+Kubernetes also generates more metrics about what is happening within it.
 However, Kubernets is more complex and can scare folks new to containerization systems.